[toc]The problems with reopening TEN Atlantic City — both as simply a resort or as a casino in New Jersey — have been well documented.

 The Atlantic City resort formerly known as Revel just launched a social casino site.
 For those not familiar, that’s an online casino where you can gamble, but not with real money.
 You can check it out here.

 The new platform from TEN is the first thing of substance to come out of the shuttered resort, even though the casino is “virtual.”
-The social casino is powered by GAN, which provides the Betfair online casino.
+The social casino is powered by GAN, which provides the Betfair (now FanDuel) online casino.
 Betfair operates with real money.

 The offering from TEN is a good-looking product on launch, with dozen of slot machines as well as table games on offer, including blackjack and roulette.